MonashFITAssignments/1008_Student_Scaffold_A1_S2_2024/README.md

 ## Important Restrictions and Assumptions

 - You cannot use any built-in data structures or algorithms from any libraries except the ones provided to you in the scaffold (and no, you cannot modify the code for these data structure either).
-- This means that the use of python in-built lists, dictionaries, tuples, and sets (among other built in data structures) is forbidden.
+- This means that the use of python in-built lists, dictionaries, tuples, and sets (among other built in data structures) is forbidden. - This means that the use of python in-built lists, dictionaries, tuples, and sets (among other built in data structures) is forbidden.
+In addition to this ArrayR is also prohibited usage of this unless provided by the scaffold will result in a penalty in approach marks.
 - You cannot use any built-in sorting algorithms.
 You must use one of the sorting algorithms given to you in the scaffold OR use a data structure that facilitates sorting algorithms.
 - You cannot use generative AI, machine learning, or any other form of AI software.
 - You cannot use any hard coded constants apart from the ones provided to you in the constants class.
 If you need to use a constant, please add it to the constants class.